there4/slim-unit-testing-example/README.md

 Slim Unit Testing Example
 ================================================================================
+> Integration and unit testing a Slim PHP application

+This is a sample application to show an approach to integration and unit testing a [Slim][slim] application.
+To skip to the heart of this, go check out the [testing bootstrap][bootstrap].
+It sets a mock environment and provides some helper methods for testing Slim routes.

 [![Build Status](https://travis-ci.org/there4/slim-unit-testing-example.png?branch=master)](https://travis-ci.org/there4/slim-unit-testing-example)

+## About

 [Slim][slim] is a great PHP framework with a small footprint and everything you need to build fast applications.
 I've found it particularly well suited to delivering data to [BackboneJS][bb] applications.

 However, I haven't found a great deal of information about integration and unit testing with Slim, and have developed my own approach.
 I've refactored and introduced it into this sample application.
 I hope it will help others on their path to using this great framework.

-This application demonstrates complete end-to-end unit testing of a SlimPHP application and its routes.
-With this approach, you'll be able to completely unit test your application without the need of Curl, webservers, or anything other than [PHPUnit][phpunit] installed on your system.
+This application demonstrates some techniques for integration and unit testing.
+With this approach, you'll be able to test your application without the need of Curl, webservers, or anything other than [PHPUnit][phpunit] installed on your system.
 This makes it easy to test your entire app in an automated way with [TravisCI][tci].
-Check out the [.travis.yml][yml] file in this project for an example of this.
+Check out the[.travis.yml][yml] file in this project for an example.

 ## Example

 Here's [a test][version_test] for a very simple endpoint that returns the version from the application config.
 We're asserting that Slim responded with a `200` and that the version matches what we expect.

 ```php
 class VersionTest extends Slim_Framework_TestCase {